Victoria, Kansas: Herzog

 This section covers the Volga German settlement of Herzog.
 For the broader history of Russian-German immigrants in Ellis County, see Ellis County History, English and Russian-German immigrants.

 In 1875, a party of Volga Germans from villages near Saratov, Russia, seeking a place to establish traditional farming villages, were shown locations in Ellis County.
 The first location, the clay-soiled Ellis County "Hogback" was so disappointing that some in the party resolved to return to Russia.
 But after being shown locations in the eastern half of the county (the future Catherine and Schoenchen/Pfeifer sites), the party established the first Volga-German village in the county one-half mile north of the tracks from the Victoria Station.
 The original plat registered for the town is named "Herzog or North Victoria".
 As the other Volga German villages were formed, Herzog's Roman Catholic settlers built a series of churches which culminated in the construction of St. Fidelis Catholic Church, known as "The Cathedral of the Plains," in 1911.
 When the German's first arrived at the station, Rev. Laing relates, there was only the station-hotel and one other building in Victoria.
 Herzog grew rapidly and later adopted the station's name.
 Herzog and the smaller Victoria merged to incorporate under the name Victoria in 1913.

 Such were the numbers of German-Russian settlers in Ellis County and adjoining Rush County, such was their adoption of western Russian farming practice and community structure, and such was their adoption of Russian dress and elements of Russian language, Kansans referred to these settlements as "Little Russia".
-And such was the importance of Herzog that was soon referred to a "Russia Minor".
+And such was the importance of Herzog that was soon referred to as "Russia Minor".

 A traditional religious community, Herzog's Catholic services were first held in the open around an erected cross, then in the home of Alois Dreiling after it was constructed.
 A typical two-story, four-room I-frame prairie farmhouse, attendance soon was too much for the flooring to withstand and a wood framed addition was built onto the home to hold church services.
 This addition is marked as the second church, first Catholic church, built in the county.
 The growing community soon overwhelmed this facility.

 The only Catholic in the Victoria Colony, Sir Walter C. Maxwell had high interest in Herzog and completed a stone church for the town in 1877.
 This church was overcrowded almost as soon as it was finished.

 The Kansas Pacific Railroad donated 10 acres of land for the community's religious use in 1879.
 Father Anthony Mary, who had previous led the construction of many churches, arrived and in November, 1881, and began construction on the original St. Fidelis Church at Herzog.
 Seating 600 parishioners, construction began in 1880 and the church was consecrated 1884.

-Even as this was soon insufficient for the town and the Catholic villages at large, the Basilica of St. Fidelis, "The Cathedral of the Plains," was constructed over 1908-1911.
+Even as this church was completed, it was soon insufficient for the needs of the town and the Catholic villages at large and the Basilica of St. Fidelis, "The Cathedral of the Plains," was constructed over 1908-1911.